Gangotri Temple Information

 What to Expect During Your Visit

-The first thing that you will be noticing on your arrival to Gangotri Dham is the roaring Ganga river where huge throngs of pilgrims bathe, perform puja and collect ganga Jal via the ‘Mukhya Snan Ghat’.
-Reaching Gangotri Dham is not an issue since the pilgrims are dropped off right on the main entrance of the temple.
-There are a few shrines also here dedicated to Lord Ganesh, Lord Shiva etc. there are several rest houses, guesthouses and other stop over destinations.
-While making your way to the temple you will be encountered with a number of shops where puja Samagri are available as well as other items of tourist interest.
+The first thing that you will notice on your arrival to Gangotri Dham is the roaring Ganga river where huge throngs of pilgrims bathe, perform puja, and collect Ganga Jal via the ‘Mukhya Snan Ghat’.
+Reaching Gangotri Dham is not an issue since the pilgrims are dropped off right at the main entrance of the temple.
+There are a few shrines also here dedicated to Lord Ganesh, Lord Shiva, etc. There are several rest houses, guesthouses, and other stop-over destinations.
+While making your way to the temple you will encounter many shops where puja Samagri are available as well as other items of tourist interest.

 Leave a Reply